JamesWoolfenden/learn-packer/docs/hcl2.md

 ```

 So what has changed, besides the brackets and commas?
+There's no support for variables yet [it's more alpha than beta] and you can only have one prvisioner of each type as yet, but i think the look is clearer.
 It looks like they plan to be able to pass parameters around like you can in Terraform.
 So this should be a good thing.

 - to be continued...